dialoguemd/fastapi-sqla/README.md

 postgresql://postgres@localhost/postgres
 ```

-Of course, you can override it, example:
+Of course, you can override it by overloading the fixture:

 ```python
 from pytest import fixture